sflavelle/writing/Begin Again/Chapters/Part 3/06 Have You Seen My Squid?/1 Ammo Knights.md

 "For what it's worth though, the Square's usually empty, or nearly empty when I get to go home."

 "Hmmm... okay.
 Hey, does that camera watching the door work?"
 Callie gestured in the direction of the shop.

+"Yes...?"
+Sheldon raised an eyebrow.
+"I'd have to take it down to retrieve what it's recorded though."

+"Well that can't be a problem, right?"

+"Uhh, for business it is.
+If I let a potential robbery happen without evidence as to who took it, I eat the cost of whatever's stolen.
+Look, Callie.
+I know you need answers sooner rather than later.
+But if Lily doesn't turn up by close of business I'll take down the camera and check the footage for last night.
+Okay?"

+Callie sighed, but nodded.
+"Alright, alright.
+Thanks for at least hearing me out though."